sonsandco/django-shoptools/README.md

     {'postage': ['courier', 'standard'], }

+To restrict shipping to a subset of countries, define `available_countries(cart)`.
+This function should return an iterable of `(code, name)` tuples.

-See shipping.py for more information
+See shipping.py for a minimal example

 Regions